ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 <span></span></code></pre>

 </div>

+Tree-sitter is the workhorse of many tools, that we will present in this post.
+All of them are dependent on tree-sitter and the R grammar provided to it.
+Some of them use tree-sitter's Rust bindings.
+Some of them are CLI, while others are R packages.

 {{< figure src="tree-sitter.png" alt="Diagram of tree-sitter tooling for R. At the center is tree-sitter especially its Rust bindings and the R grammar for treesitter.
 At the top is the input, R scripts.
 At the bottom from treesitter is the treesitter R package,; ast-grep that is used by astgrepr which is used by flir and that is used by the CLAUDE.md instructions for parsing code; Air that is used by Jarl; Ark that is used by the Positron IDE; R code browsing on GitHub." >}}